realgjl/summer19/README.md

 Acknowledgments: Prof. Petros Aristidou, Dr Sultan Alghamdi, et al.

+## Suummary
+1. Built a communication layer on top of an existing Smart Grid simulator.
+2. Designed physical and mathematical models (centralised secondary frequency control controller) in Python.
+Designed analytical models for testing and training results, such as the impacts of time delay and emergencies’ impacts on the stability of control (insensitive data analysis) in Python and MATLAB.
+3. Collaborated with three senior researchers, and performed a comparative analysis with decentralised networks and optimized algorithm performance to ensure that the network can be restored to normal within 300 seconds after a cyber attack or massive power outage.

 ## Installing Python 3 applications and libraries with Conda
 ### Download the [Miniconda installer](https://repo.continuum.io/miniconda/)
 At a command prompt, enter (Mac):